herry13/herry13.github.io/.hugo/content/about.md

-I am a Research Associate at School of Computing Science, University of Glasgow, working on [Federated RaspberryPi &mu;-Infrastructure Testbed (FR&mu;IT)](https://fruit-testbed.org).
+I am a Research Associate at School of Computing Science, University of Glasgow, working on [Federated RaspberryPi &mu;-Infrastructure Testbed (FR&mu;IT)](https://fruit-testbed.org) project.

-My works are on Edge Compute and Distributed System.
+My works focus on solving problems on managing a large scale distributed system to support Edge Compute or the Internet of Things applications.

 I received Ph.D.
 (2014) from the University of Edinburgh, B.Sc.
 (2002) and M.Sc.
 (2004) from Universitas Indonesia.